 - Smoking and drinking alcohol

 Screening for colorectal cancer of the general population is used to detect cancer before there are any symptoms.
-An individual who attends to colorectal cancer screening needs to see a specialist to ascertain the risk with full clinical and physical examination.
-Our specialist will identify the risk and determine the level of follow up required.
+An individual who wants to do a colorectal cancer screening needs to see a specialist to determine the risk with a full clinical and physical examination.
+Our specialist will identify the risks and determine the level of follow-up that you may require.

 Our colorectal cancer specialist uses a variety of tests and tools designed for diagnosing colorectal cancer, evaluating the disease and planning your individualized treatment.
 Diagnostic tests include:

-- Fecal occult blood testing (which detects blood in the stool) – To detect occult blood or byproducts of degraded blood (blood that cannot be seen with the naked eye) in the stools.
+- Fecal occult blood test (FOBT) / Fecal Immunochemical test (FIT) – To detect occult (hidden) blood or by-products of degraded blood in the stools, which cannot be seen with the naked eye.

 - Sigmoidoscopy – To examine the lower part of the colon.